AhmedGSonbol/Social_App/README.md

   - Login and register a new account
   - Login or register with Facebook or Gmail
-  - Vrefication is sent to email
+  - Verification is sent to email
-  - Add new post with or with no images
+  - Add new posts with or with no images
   - Like a post
-  - Make a comment on a post and remove your comments
+  - Comment on a post and remove your comments
   - Search for a specific user or choose a user from a list of users and chat with him
-  - Send and receive a real time chat
+  - Send and receive a real-time chat
   - Notifications are sent to your phone about new messages
-  - View your profile and check for your informations and posts that you made
+  - View your profile and check for information and posts that you made
-  - Edit and update your informations
+  - Edit and update your information
   - Switch between (Light / Dark) Mode
   - Switch between (Arabic / English) Language
-  - User can not do any post , comment , like , chat , edit profile untill his account become vrefied
+  - Users can not post, comment, like, chat, or edit their profile until their account become verified
   - Logout